Andrew-Rand/ToDo/README.md

 #### Congratulations, you have configured your local mysql server!

+Of course, you can use your favorite database with user in your own.
+For this change string number 9 in main.py and create connection to your database or your user.

 If you have installed all what you need, you can run this app in your terminal.
 Just go in the project directory ToDo and write: